TrueshotBarrage/midi-visualizer/README.md

 ## Known bugs
 * Sometimes, clicking the button the split second it is ready may cause the visual animation to start without the music.
+* Currently, changing tempos aren't supported.
+The animation will play in the original tempo throughout the duration of the song.